 Mobility Lab is funded by Arlington County (Virginia) Commuter Services, the U.S. Department of Transportation, the Virginia Department of Transportation, and the Virginia Department of Rail and Public Transportation.

-One of Mobility Lab’s primary roles as a start-up organization is to measure the impacts of “transportation demand management” services in Arlington County, Virginia – frequently cited as a national leader for public transportation.
+One of Mobility Lab’s primary roles is to measure the impacts of “transportation demand management” services in Arlington County, Virginia – frequently cited as a national leader for public transportation.
 Third-party research shows that Arlington’s TDM work has been very successful, even though TDM investment pales in comparison to the dollars required to build roadways.
 TDM outreach work throughout the county helps shift 41,000 car trips each work day from solo-driven cars to some other forms of transportation.
 That’s roughly the equivalent of the number of vehicles on six lanes of I-66 and I-95 during the three-hour morning rush hour.
 Thus TDM cost-effectively supports the investment the county has made in its land-use plan and transportation infrastructure, resulting in better use of Arlington’s transportation system.

 Mobility Lab believes – through storytelling, original research, events, and strategic partnerships – we can effectively gain local and national industry-wide funding for more and better transportation options for all people.

 TDM is the flip side of infrastructure.
 It focuses on helping people use the infrastructure in place for transit, ridesharing, walking, biking, and telework.
 It is cost-effective in guiding the design of our transportation and physical infrastructure so that alternatives to driving are naturally encouraged and our systems are better balanced.

 As Mobility Lab CEO Lois DeMeester says, “Traffic jams occur when demand for our infrastructure exceeds supply.
 Transportation demand management offers fiscally responsible programs that promote better use of our existing infrastructure.